AyyerLab/ResEx-phasing/README.md

 # ResEx Phasing

-A protein crystallography tool
+**RES**olution **EX**tension using continuous diffraction

-Extend the resolution of many a protein crystal dataset by using continuous diffraction data beyond the highes resolution Bragg peak.
+Extend the resolution of many a protein crystal dataset by using continuous diffraction data beyond the highest resolution Bragg peak.

-More information can be found on the [wiki pages](https://github.com/kartikayyer/bragg-cont/wiki).
+More information can be found on the [webpage](http://www.kartikayyer.com/bragg-cont/).